gtheler/thesis/110-sds/cloud-first.md

 However, if the underlying computational tool has been carefully designed to be able to handle all these details and to be flexible enough to accommodate other eventual and/or unexpected requirements by design, then we say that the tool is "cloud first."
 Throughout this SDS we thoroughly explain the features of this particular cloud-first design.
-Indeed, FeenoX is essentially a back end which can work with a number of different front ends ([figure @sec-front-back),] including these thin clients and web-based interfaces ([figure @sec-caeplex-ipad)]
+Indeed, FeenoX is essentially a back end which can work with a number of different front ends ([figure @fig-front-back)], including these thin clients and web-based interfaces ([figure @fig-caeplex-ipad)]

 ![Conceptual illustration of the difference between a front end and a back end ©bluecoders.](front-back.png){#fig-front-back width=40%}